-Don't miss this opportunity to study with some of the premier theater teachers and choreographers in the industry—Eight hours of closed classes with elite faculty, professional seminar with a talent agent and casting director, mock audition with Emmy award-winning choreographer and a casting director, and wrap up with guest panelists!
+Don't miss this opportunity to study with some of the premier theater teachers and choreographers in the industry—Eight hours of closed classes with elite faculty, professional seminar with a talent agent and casting director, mock audition and wrap up with guest panelists!

 Students will learn choreography from leading dance professionals and participate in seminars hosted by industry experts.
 All classes are dedicated to refining each dancer's craft.
 From finding an agent, to audition and resume writing tips, to a taste of current musical theater choreography, this workshop is the perfect supplement for any serious dancer's training.
 The weekend will culminate in a mock audition with a panel of industry experts, including agents, performers and choreographers.